 From Wikipedia regarding a Barium Swallow – An upper gastrointestinal series, also called an upper gastrointestinal study or contrast radiography of the upper gastrointestinal tract, and often known as a barium meal, is a series of radiographs used to examine the gastrointestinal tract for abnormalities.
 A contrast medium, usually a radiocontrast agent such as barium sulfate mixed with water, is ingested or instilled into the gastrointestinal tract, and X-rays are used to create radiographs of the regions of interest.

 In people-speak, I couldn’t eat or drink for hours before.
 At the Dartmouth General, I stand on a platform which starts in a vertical position.
 I then gulp down a foul-tasting white chalky liquid while the clinicians watch and record my swallowing action tracking the route of the liquid through my esophagus.
 Then the table tilts back so I’m horizontal and I swallow more of the chalky drink as they track its path into my stomach.

 Dr. Pacis’ office calls and to ask that I come in that afternoon as she has the results of the Barium Swallow and wishes to discuss it right away.
 My thought at the time is this rapid response is to make up for dropping the ball with getting the test scheduled after my August 26th appointment.

-In actuality the results indicated a constriction in the bottom 8 cm of my esophagus and thinking of the wall along the top of my stomach.
+In actuality, the results indicated a constriction in the bottom 8 cm of my esophagus and thickening of the wall along the top of my stomach.
 It was a suspected case of esophageal carcinoma which are abnormal cells that divide without control.

 The short answer was to send my diagnosis to a specialist.